winitzki/scall/tutorial/programming_dhall.md

 An alternative encoding of a recursive type is known as the **Mendler encoding**.
 We show it only for reference, as there is no particular advantage in using the Mendler encodings in Dhall.
-The lazy evaluation in Dhall already gives all possible shortcuts and performance improvements when working with recursive types in System Fω.
+The lazy evaluation in Dhall already gives all possible shortcuts and performance improvements when working with recursive types in System F$\omega$.

 ```dhall
 let MFix : (Type → Type) → Type